 In the opinion of Squire Patton Boggs (US) LLP, Bond Counsel, under existing law: (i) interest on the Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations; and (ii) interest on, and any profit made on the sale, exchange or other disposition of, the Bonds are exempt from all Ohio state and local taxation, except the estate tax, the domestic insurance company tax, the dealers in intangibles tax, the tax levied on the basis of the total equity capital of financial institutions, and the net worth base of the corporate franchise tax.
+Bond Counsel expresses no opinion as to any other tax consequences regarding the Bonds.

 The opinion on tax matters will be based on and will assume the accuracy of certain representations and certifications, and continuing compliance with certain covenants, of the Commission and the University contained in the transcript of proceedings and that are intended to evidence and assure the foregoing, including that the Bonds are and will remain obligations the interest on which is excluded from gross income for federal income tax purposes.
 In addition, Bond Counsel has relied on, among other things, the opinion of Elizabeth J. Keefer, Esq., the University's Senior Vice President for Administration, General Counsel and Secretary, regarding, among other matters, the current status of the University as an organization described in Section 501(c)(3) of the Code, which opinion is subject to a number of qualifications and limitations.
-Bond Counsel has not given any opinion or assurance concerning Section 513(a) of the Code or the effect of any future activities of the Commission or the University.
+Bond Counsel also has relied upon representations of the University concerning the University's "unrelated trade or business" activities, as defined in Section 513(a) of the Code.
 Failure of the University to maintain its status as an organization described in Section 501(c)(3) of the Code, or to operate the facilities financed by the Bonds in a manner that is substantially related to the University's exempt purpose under Section 513(a) of the Code, may cause interest on the Bonds to be included in gross income retroactively to the date of the issuance of the Bonds.
-Bond Counsel will not independently verify the accuracy of the Commission's and the University's covenants and will not independently verify the accuracy of the opinion of the University's counsel.
+Bond Counsel will not independently verify the accuracy of the Commission's and the University's certifications and representations or the continuing compliance with the Commission's and the University's covenants and will not independently verify the accuracy of the opinion of the University's counsel.